jorge2412/DataLake2/Windows 10/Universal Windows Platform/Session 3 - Hands On/readme.md

 	}
 	```

-	The ```GetFactAsync``` method calls an external Azure App Service to retrieve a random fact that will eventually be displayed in the app.
+	The ```GetFactAsync``` method calls an external Azure App Service to retrieve a random fact for the app to display.

 1. Right-click the "Models" folder and use the **Add** -> **Class** command to add a class file named **FactInformation.cs**.
 Then replace the contents of the file with the following code: